Guide to emailing members

 - Does this email also need a posting on the PIPSC website?
 Emails communicate key messages to drive members to take action.
 Web posts include more specific detailed information (including requirements for nominations and forms).

 - Is the email formatted to meet accessibility requirements?
-Is it formatted correctly for different email clients or devices such as mobile phones and tablets?
+Is it formatted correctly for different email clients or devices, such as mobile phones and tablets?

 - Are there any typos or grammatical errors?

-Please submit email requests approximately 2 weeks prior to the ideal send date.
+For all emails except bargaining emails, please submit requests approximately 2 weeks prior to the ideal send date.
 It typically takes a minimum of 1 week to turn around an email.
+These timelines are generally shortened for urgent bargaining emails if required.

 Notice of meetings or elections

-Many PIPSC by-laws state that “notice” of an election or meeting such as an AGM must be given a certain number of days in advance.
+Many PIPSC by-laws state that “notice” of an election or meeting, such as an AGM, must be given a certain number of days in advance.
 Remember, “notice” means posting on the website so that members can see it, according to the PIPSC Legal team.
 An email is not necessary to meet notice requirements.

 If you would like members to also receive an email, make sure to submit your request 2 weeks prior to the notice date.